 Monday morning got the working week off to a good start with an informal press event at Telecom NZ.
 I left the MacBook Air and iPad Air at home before heading into town with the iPhone 5S.

 While Telecom Retail CEO Chris Quin was speaking I grabbed this shot with the iPhone 5S.
-While I’m never going to win prizes for my photography, it’s not bad for an amateur news pic.
+I’m never going to win prizes for my photography, but it’s not bad for an amateur news pic.

 This was the first time I used the iPhone to take real photos – as opposed to testing the phone’s camera purely for review purposes.
 It required almost no effort on my part, just point and click.

 While it’s possible to do everything on the run, that’s not how I prefer to work.
-My usual practice is to take roughly six to ten shots a few seconds apart, pick the best image and send it to a computer.
+My usual practice is to take six to ten shots a few seconds apart, pick the best image and send it to a computer.
 Once there I crop the image to get a decent picture on the page.

-iPhone Camera app seems idiot proof
+iPhone photography app seems idiot proof

 Overall this worked well.
 Although I’m not familiar with the iPhone Camera app, it seems idiot proof.
 There’s no time to fiddle with settings when taking pictures during a press conference, so it has to capture good images with a minimum of fuss.
 The lighting in the room wasn’t particularly good, but the phone automatically adjusted its settings.